Vet Formulated

 People who buy this product often also buy these ones.

-OMNI Treats - Supported Joints
+OMNI TREATS - Supported Joints

 Vet formulated